Huanshere/VideoLingo/README.en.md

 <summary>Can I use other models?</summary>

 - ✅ Supports OAI-Like API interfaces, but you need to change it yourself in the Streamlit sidebar.
-- ⚠️ However, other models (especially small models) have weak ability to follow instructions and are very likely to report errors during translation, which is strongly discouraged.
+- ⚠️ However, other models (especially small models) have a weak ability to follow instructions and are very likely to report errors during translation, which is strongly discouraged.
 </details>

 ### 2. **Prepare Replicate Token** (Only when using whisperXapi ☁️)